 - Fresh Herbs - Fresh herbs can transform your pita to a well-paired savory side-dish.
 Try thyme, parsley or lavender to fit with more European-inspired dishes.

 - Cinnamon Sugar - Pita bread doesn’t have to be savory!
-Use vegetable oil (or melted butter!) for a more neutral flavor and dress fresh-baked pita with cinnamon sugar for a sweet treat!
+Use vegetable oil (or melted butter!) and dress fresh-baked pita with cinnamon sugar for a sweet treat!
 For pita chips, toss the already-crispy chips in cinnamon sugar, after baking, to avoid burning the sugar in the oven.

 Serving Suggestions: What Goes Good with Fresh-Baked Flatbread?